Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Related Work

+However, existing works~\citep{wiedemer2025video,guo2025video} differ from our focus in several key aspects: (1) Vision-centric scope: Their evaluations primarily focus on vision-centric reasoning tasks and do not extend to text-centric or broader multimodal reasoning settings.
+(2) Case-based evaluation setup: These works include both qualitative demonstrations and several quantitative evaluations.
+However, the evaluations are conducted on a limited number of manually curated scenes or canonical examples with restricted diversity.
+As a result, each task is tested on relatively small sample sizes, making it challenging to assess generalization or statistical robustness.
+(3) Lack of systematic comparison with VLMs: These works do not provide a systematic comparison with SOTA Vision-Language Models (VLMs) across diverse task categories, leaving the relative strengths of video vs. vision-language models underexplored.

-Our work addresses these limitations with the following contributions: (1) Systematic Dataset Construction: We have systematically constructed a dataset where test cases can be generated in batches using a program.
+Our work complements these directions with the following contributions: (1) Unified multimodal reasoning paradigm: We evaluate video models not only on vision-centric tasks but also on text-centric and multimodal reasoning tasks, demonstrating that video generation may serve as a general multimodal reasoning paradigm rather than a purely visual one.
+(2) Systematic and verifiable benchmark construction: We systematically construct the VideoThinkBench where large numbers of test cases can be generated in batches using a program.
 Most of the vision-centric tasks we have designed are verifiable.
-(2) Systematic Comparison with VLMs: We have conducted a systematic comparison with VLMs and analyzed the advantages of video models.
-(3) Evaluation of Text-Centric Tasks: We have systematically evaluated and analysis the performance of Sora-2 on text-centric tasks.
-In summary, we propose ``thinking with video'' as a new paradigm that has the potential to unify multimodal reasoning.
-Furthermore, we find that video model can be enhanced through few-shot learning and self-consistency.
+(3) Systematic comparison with VLMs: We conduct comprehensive comparisons with SOTA VLMs, providing the first systematic study of how ``Thinking with Video'' behaves relative to ``Thinking with Images''.
+In summary, we propose ``Thinking with Video'' as a new paradigm with the potential to unify multimodal reasoning.
+Furthermore, we find that video model reasoning can be enhanced through few-shot learning and test time scaling (self-consistency).